-24. The annual performance report includes information on reported achievements against planned targets and provides measures taken to improve performance.
+24. The annual performance report includes information on reported achievements against planned targets and provides explanations for over- or underachievements.
 This information should be considered in the context of the material findings on the reported performance information.

 Report on compliance with legislation